 But the plague did inflict one final cruelty upon Athens before it departed for good: Pericles himself was one of the last Athenians to die from the disease.
 The people would come to miss their first citizen gravely in the years of war to come.

 Recognizing that the protracted war of attrition he had feared was now a reality, Archidamus opted to march northward the next year out of the Isthmus of Corinth to attack the city of Plataea, Athens’s one mainland ally.
 But Plataea put up an unexpectedly firm defense, aided by the Athenian and Corcyran fleets, which relentlessly harassed the Peloponnesian encampments near the port city.
 Archidamus returned home that fall having accomplished little.
-The following year, he returned to Attica to pillage and burn there, but never came close to breaching the walls of Athens.
+The following year, he went to Attica to pillage and burn once again there, but never came close to breaching the walls of Athens.

 For Archidamus and Pericles left behind a burgeoning generation that was being forged in the crucible of total war — a generation of men who had known only war and who seemed capable of little else.
 In the face of the ongoing carnage, Principle hardened into Hatred.
 War is a thoroughgoing corrupter of men, and this one destroyed both sides’ political ideals, as it did the dreams of glory of the young men who had first set out to fight it.
 It ceased to be about anything other than hatred of the enemy, a fact which the ever more ruthless tactics of both sides reflected.
 Soon, peaceful messengers at the gates of a city were not just rejected but executed, prisoners of war not forced into labor but beheaded or drowned.
 Such is the inevitable course of war — even of wars entered into in the service of high-minded ideals.
 When the Peloponnesians finally managed to capture Plataea the year after the death of Archidamus, they razed it to the ground and massacred its people in their blind fury, for they no longer had any moderating leader to control their worst impulses.
 That was to be the way of things from now on.